Teenage Infatuation Can Be Dangerous: Learn Why

 Drunk on Dopamine

-Psychologists say dopamine is a key brain chemical that, when released, results in feelings of infatuation.
-Infatuation is an intense but short-lived passion or admiration for someone or something.
+The brain chemical dopamine leads to feelings of infatuation.
+That’s an intense but short-lived passion or admiration for someone or something.
 It becomes dangerous when we confuse it with the love it takes to make a marriage last.

 Serial daters are dopamine addicts.
 They date for about six months and enjoy the euphoric experience a new relationship brings.
 Then they break up when real life begins and infatuation ends.
 They do this over and over.